Signups for the 2024 trip have finished, but we are putting smiles on our faces by starting planning for 2025.

 The sign ups for the 2024 Grand Teton trip will be:

-announced here closer to when we have them.
+announced here as we decide when to have them.

-We are having early signups for people who went on the trip before (some of whom already got campsites to share for the 2024 trip) noon to 1 or maybe later, Saturday, March 16 and Saturday, March 23, at the De Anza pool.
+We had early signups for people who went on the trip before (some of whom already got campsites to share for the 2024 trip) noon to 1 or maybe later, Saturday, March 16 and Saturday, March 23, at the De Anza pool.
 Anyone can come and get questions answered.

 The De Anza College Olympic-sized swimming pool and diving well are just about in the center of the campus.
 Look for the light blue square and rectangle on campus maps https://www.deanza.edu/maps-and-tours/